JUJasmin/FlutterLLMTestGeneration/automated-app-testing/README.md

 Generated tests are added in the "test" directory.
 Note: All test files should end in _test.dart

 Submited thourgh an action to SonarQube.

+## Example OpenAI

+Currently, there is an example of OpenAI generated outputs for the widgets in the "lib" directory.

+Observe that these are only direct prompt results.